-Bridgestone studies have shown that 6% of fatal traffic accidents have been caused by bursting of the tyre or tyre pressure loss.
-According to the National Highway Traffic Safety Administration tyres with too low air pressure extend the braking distance by as much as 22 percent.
+Bridgestone studies have shown that 6% of fatal traffic accidents have been caused by a rupture or a sudden tyre pressure loss.
+According to the National Highway Traffic Safety Administration, tyres with too low air pressure extend the braking distance by as much as 22 percent.

-According to studies by the American Department of Transport, too low a tyre pressure results in 85% of the cases from a gradual low and a regular air loss.
-Only 15% of the cases occur from the air loss caused by damage
+According to studies by the American Department of Transport, low tyre pressure results in 85% of the cases of a slow puncture and a regular air loss.
+Only 15% of the cases occur from the air loss caused by severe damage.

 What are the causes of natural tyre pressure loss?